Writer/Surfer

 Cons: Expensive, style can be a bit sporty for some

-For the skier or rider looking to dial in every single aspect of their helmet for maximum comfort, the Smith Vantage earns top marks.
+For the snowboarder looking to dial in every single aspect of their helmet for maximum comfort, the Smith Vantage earns top marks.
 The Vantage’s 21 vents have dual adjusters that allow you to open fully, halfway, or close completely for optimal airflow on any given day.
 A BOA 360 fit system allows you to literally dial in your fit.
 And we found the interior padding and liner to be generous, plush, and comfortable without being too hot.

-Best Backcountry Helmet
+Best Backcountry Snowboard Helmet

-Smith Summit ($230)
+Smith Summit ($260)

 Smith Summit